 For cash back cards with set bonus categories, the categories will generally remain the same over time.
 For cards with rotating bonus categories, categories typically change on a quarterly basis to focus on different spending categories.
 Some bonus cash back cards also offer the flexibility of choosing your own bonus categories each month or they’ll automatically offer bonus cash back on your biggest eligible spending category each month.
 And then there are cards that offer both fixed bonus categories and rotating bonus categories.

 For example, the Chase Freedom Flex℠ offers rotating cash back categories and tiered cash back categories.
 You’ll earn 5 percent cash back on rotating categories each quarter (on up to $1,500 in purchases per quarter, then 1 percent back; activation required), 5 percent cash back on Chase Ultimate Rewards travel purchases, 5 percent cash back on Lyft rides (through March 2025), 3 percent cash back on dining at restaurants and drugstore purchases and 1 percent cash back on other purchases.

 On the other hand, the Citi Custom Cash℠ Card offers 5 percent cash back on your top eligible spending category each billing cycle (on up to $500 each billing cycle, then 1 percent).

 Typically, rotating categories (and some bonus categories) are capped at a specific spending maximum, and you’ll notice your cash back rate may drop to 1 percent after you reach that limit.
 Additionally, some cards require quarterly activations in order to earn a boosted rate on new bonus categories.
 If you don’t activate a bonus category, you will not get the boosted rate.

-How to get cash back from a credit card
+How to get cash back with a welcome bonus

 How to redeem cash back rewards